DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 web interface: [http://keys.gnupg.net](http://keys.gnupg.net)

-> At the time of writing this, `http://keys.gnupg.net` seems like one of the few keyservers that actually work, but only using the web interface.
+> At the time of writing this, `http://keys.gnupg.net` seems like one of the few keyservers that actually work.
 If someone knows a reliable keyserver shoot me an email.

 Consult the manual for more information regarding [key distribution](https://www.gnupg.org/gph/en/manual.html#AEN464).